Sea farm for Belgian mussels

 Off the Belgian West Coast

 Sea farm Westdiep is located off the coast of Nieuwpoort and Koksijde in project zone C, as foreseen in the Marine Spatial Plan.
-In the start-up phase (2022-2023), we will use a quarter of the zone, afterwards, we will expand to the entire zone.
+In the start-up phase, we will only use a quarter of this zone.
 The zone is particularly well suited for the production of mussels, oysters and seaweed thanks to the presence of numerous nutrients and the good water quality.
-To ensure the safety of all boats, the sea farm is clearly demarcated by three types of buoys and a safety platform that monitors 24/7 traffic at sea in Zone C.
+To ensure the safety of all boats, the sea farm is clearly demarcated and we installed a safety platform that monitors 24/7 traffic at sea in Zone C.

 Belgian mussels in the store

-In spring 2022, we will install 50 growing longlines.
-If all goes well and the quality is to the liking of the customer, we will scale up.
-We expect a first full Belgian mussel season in the summer of 2023.
+We expect to take part in a first Belgian mussel season in the summer of 2023.
 In the meantime, we are also investigating the feasibility of cultivating seaweed and oysters, both of which are nutritious and sustainable sources of protein.